Eunji-Elly-Lee/Medical-Appointment/README.md

 ![booking page](/web/img/booking_page.png)
 ![staff page](/web/img/staff_page.png)

-This is an web application Surpass Health Clinic.
+This is a web application for Surpass Health Clinic.
 It is designed to make it easy for patients to book appointments at any time and anywhere, without having to call or visit the clinic.

 #### [View Application](http://3.96.237.87:8080/Medical-Appointment/)